KoalaChelsea/NLP-sentiment-analysis-of-English-Twitter/README.md

 # NLP Sentiment Analysis of English Twitter
 ## Team
-Dance Squard: Chelsea Wang, Jiaqi Tang, Xinyi Ye, Jingjing Lin
+Dance Squad: Chelsea Wang, Jiaqi Tang, Xinyi Ye, Jingjing Lin

 ## Objective
 In this Sentiment Analysis task, we aim to predict the affective states and subjective information (Positive, Neutral and Negative) of each twitter message using Naive Bayes and Logistic Regression models.